Stefan24842/history_extractor/README.md

 I wrote a script `extract_fox.py` that works in most cases (only skips lines containing `","` (including the quotes) and the last line).
 The last part of the script prints the history.

+The chromium script is very easy since it only contains time/url, I added it to the repo, too.

 You can reuse the python code under the MIT/X11 license, the stackexchange and mozilla support snippets are available under creative commons (CC BY-SA, see respective websites for more info).